(click to enlarge)

 Using these assumptions, here is a table with rows for various electric vehicles and columns for the distances driven per day.
 The results in the intersecting cells are how many solar panels one would likely need in those instances:

-As you can see, to drive only 10 miles per day with the most efficient vehicle (Hyundai Ioniq EV), one would need only 2 solar panels.
-At the other extreme, to drive 100 miles per day with the least efficient vehicle (Mercedes B250e), one would need...
-32 panels!
-That result is purely theoretical, however, since the EPA gives the Mercedes a range of only 87 miles from a full charge.
-Perhaps it would be more helpful, therefore, to also point out that the average commute in the USA is 37 miles per day, so the yellow column (40 miles) likely answers the question for most drivers.
+As you can see, to drive only 10 miles per day with the most efficient vehicle (Lucid Air), one would need only 2 solar panels.
+At the other extreme, to drive 100 miles per day with the least efficient vehicle (Rivian R1S), one would need...
+30 panels!
+Perhaps it would be more helpful, however, to point out that the average commute in the USA is 37 miles per day, so the yellow column (40 miles) likely answers the question for most drivers.